x0xr00t/lsc/README.md

 * Copy the newmode {"sizexsize_refresh_rate"}

 Wait and there ya go.
-Maybe needs manual display opening to make screens 2 indipended once, and not clones.
+Maybe needs manual display opening to make screens 2 independed once, and not clones.
 Maybe it can be implented in bash that part but for now thats not covered.